arjunthumbare/Extract-tables-from-Pdf-using-tabula-/README.md

 # Extract-tables-from-Pdf-using-tabula-

 download the code.
-pip install tabula-py
+pip install tabula-py.
-change the working directories. apply all the unicode standard for directory path otherwise it'll give you error run then codde
+change the working directories. apply all the unicode standard for directory path otherwise it'll give you error. run then code. uncomment for to save the tables in different excel sheets.